scipy-conference/scipy_proceedings/papers/elizabeth_seiver/seivpacbassi.rst

    Open Access science publisher of the single largest journal (*PLOS ONE*), whose articles are all freely available to read and re-use. allofplos is a Python package for maintaining a constantly growing collection of PLOS's 230,000+ articles.
-It also quickly and easily parses these article files into Python data structures.
+It also efficiently parses these article files into Python data structures.
 This article will cover how allofplos keeps your articles up-to-date, and how to use it to easily access common article metadata and fuel your meta-research, with